ralfwenske/dca/README.md

 **2. Convert the CSV to a JavaScript File**

 The downloaded CSV needs to be converted into a JavaScript array.
-This is done using the provided Red script.
+This is done using the provided Node.js script.

 - Place the downloaded CSV file in the `BTC-Price/` directory.
-- Run the `Convertcsv.red` script (from `redlang.org`) to process the CSV.
+- Run the `convertToJs.js` script with Node.js to process the CSV.
 - The script will automatically generate the `btc-price-data.js` file, which contains the entire price history as a JavaScript object.

 This workflow ensures that you can verify the data source and run the application in a completely self-contained environment.